-Rental income from dwellings was £78,440 (0.27%) below the estimate.
-The service has seen void levels increase during 2018-19 resulting in a reduction of total collectable rent.
+Rental income from dwellings was £120,000 (0.39%) below the estimate.
+The service has seen void levels increase during 2019-20 resulting in a reduction of total collectable rent.

-Employee related expenditure was £159,110 lower than estimated.
-Expenditure on repairs & maintenance exceeded the budget by £427,210 (8.1%).
+Employee related expenditure was £413,000 lower than estimated.
+Expenditure on repairs & maintenance exceeded the budget by £839,000.
 The budget provides for both planned and responsive repairs, so an element of demand driven cost is inherent in the expenditure.
-The service has seen void levels increase in 2018-19.
+The service has seen void levels increase in 2019-20.
 Void units typically incur additional repair and improvement expenditure in order to prepare them for re-letting.

 Although a number of welfare reform changes have now taken effect, the delay in the role out of universal credit has deferred any potential impact on arrears levels.
-As a result, a contribution of £64,000 has been made to the impairment allowance in 2018-19.
-The estimated contribution for 2018-19 was £300,000.
+As a result, a contribution of £233,000 has been made to the impairment allowance in 2019-20.